Daycare Injury Lawyer

 Attorneys and insurance companies representing the daycare facility have their client’s best interests in mind, not yours.
-Parents may be shocked to receive an initial settlement offer made in order to put their claim to rest.
-This offer will likely not contain the full amount of available damages, past and future, that can compensate the parent(s) for all of their financial and non-financial losses.
+Parents may be shocked to receive an initial settlement offer made to put their claim to rest.
+This offer will likely not contain the full amount of available damages, past, and future, that can compensate the parent(s) for all of their financial and non-financial losses.

 Furthermore, accepting an initial settlement does nothing to deter the negligent practices that allowed the child to become injured in the first place.
 Facilities that engage in negligent acts — or ongoing negligent practices — deserve scrutiny.
 By evaluating their practices in the course of pursuing a child care injury claim, parents can reveal violations and help promote enforcement of state and federal laws.

-Having your own daycare injury lawyer also prevents you from accepting misleading information at face value.
+Having a daycare injury lawyer also prevents you from accepting misleading information at face value.
 You may be told you have no case, that a child’s injuries were their own fault, that the treatment for the injury wasn’t all “necessary,” and so forth.
-Your lawyer will build a strong case to counter these claims and seek to back all of your assertions with available evidence.
+Your lawyer will build a strong case to counter these claims and seek to back all of your assertions with the available evidence.

 Auger & Auger knows the stress that a childcare injury can put your family through, and we want to help.
-Our main goal is reducing the workload placed on you to prove your case while building the strongest case possible that seeks the maximum amount of compensation available.
+Our main goal is to reduce the workload placed on you to prove your claim while building the most robust case possible that seeks the maximum compensation available.